capabl3/MLH/README.md

 ## 📂 Repository Structure

 This workspace is organized by event and project.
+For example:

 *   **`GHW -DATA-WEEK(Sep)/`**
     *   **[`sensor-lab`](./GHW%20-DATA-WEEK(Sep)/sensor-lab/):** A fast, lightweight API and dashboard for time-series sensor data.
 Built using FastAPI and Tiger Data, this project was developed during Data Week.